K. R. Parthasarathy (probabilist): Biography

 Parthasarathy was born on 25 June 1936 in Madras, into a modest but deeply religious Hindu Brahmin family.
 He completed his early years of schooling in Thanjavur, before moving back to Madras to complete his schooling from P. S. School in the Mylapore neighbourhood of the city.
 He went on to study at the Ramakrishna Mission Vivekananda College, where he completed the B.A.
 (Honours) course in Mathematics.

 Parthasarathy then moved to Kolkata to attend the Research and Training school at the Indian Statistical Institute, where he completed his PhD, under the supervision of C. R. Rao in 1962.
-He was one of the "famous four" at ISI from 1956 to 1963, alongside R. Ranga Rao, Veeravalli S. Varadarajan, and S. R. Srinivasa Varadhan.
+He was one of the "famous four" at ISI from 1956 to 1963, alongside Ramaswamy Ranga Rao, Veeravalli S. Varadarajan, and S. R. Srinivasa Varadhan.
 He was awarded the first Ph.D. degree of ISI.

 He received the Shanti Swarup Bhatnagar Prize for Science and Technology in Mathematical Science in 1977 and The World Academy of Sciences (TWAS) Prize for Mathematics in 1996.

 Parthasarathy was married to Shyama Parthasarathy.
 The couple had two sons.
 Parthasarathy died in Delhi on 14 June 2023, at the age of 86.